-The project provides emerging musicians with invaluable skills and professional experience that complement their formal training, and can help them boost their career at the international level.
+The EPIC project, co-funded by the Creative Europe programme of the EU, provided emerging musicians with skills and professional experience to complement their formal training and help them boost their career at the international level.

-The vision of the EPIC project is to:
+The vision of the EPIC project was to:

 - Prove the value and impact of auditioned youth music ensembles for the professionalisation and internationalisation of careers

 - Foster the creation of new ensembles across Europe

 Learn more about the project

 EPIC tested and validated new approaches that could be implemented at a larger scale, to benefit the mobility of artists in Europe over a generation.